National Herald case: Case

-On 1 November 2012, Subramanian Swamy filed a private complaint in a court in Delhi alleging that both Sonia Gandhi and Rahul Gandhi have committed fraud and land grabbing worth ₹16 billion by acquiring a publicly limited company called Associated Journals Limited (AJL) through their owned private company, Young Indian.
+On 1 November 2012, Swamy filed a private complaint in a court in Delhi alleging that both Sonia Gandhi and Rahul Gandhi have committed fraud and land grabbing worth ₹16 billion by acquiring a publicly limited company called Associated Journals Limited (AJL) through their owned private company, Young Indian.
 He also claimed that, through this fraud, they had got the publication rights of the National Herald and Qaumi Awaz newspapers, with real estate properties in Delhi and Uttar Pradesh.
 He alleged that the acquired properties were given by the government only for the purposes of publishing newspapers, but were used for running a passport office with rental income amounting to millions of rupees.

-His complaint in the court further alleges that, on 26 February 2011, AJL approved the transfer of an unsecured loan of ₹90 crore from the All India Congress Committee at zero interest with all ninety million (9 crore) of the company's shares of ₹10 each to Young Indian.
+The complaint further alleged that, on 26 February 2011, AJL approved the transfer of an unsecured loan of ₹90 crore from the All India Congress Committee at zero interest with all ninety million (9 crore) of the company's shares of ₹10 each to Young Indian.
 Swamy argued that it is illegal for a political party to lend money for commercial purposes as per Section 29A to C of the Representation of the People Act, 1951, and Section 13A of Income-tax Act, 1961, and demanded investigation by the Central Bureau of Investigation (CBI) and the de-recognition of the Indian National Congress party for using public money.
-On 2 November 2012, the party responded that the loan was given only for reviving the National Herald newspaper with no commercial interest.

-The hearing of the criminal proceedings case was taken up by the magistrate on various dates while the defendants opposed the petition and asked the magistrate to dismiss it.
-The court finally observed that prima facie evidence against all the accused was found.
-The court issued summons to the defendants to appear in the court to defend themselves against all the allegations made in Swamy's complaint.

-On 26 June 2014, Metropolitan Magistrate Ms. Gomati Manocha summoned Sonia Gandhi, Rahul Gandhi, Motilal Vora, Oscar Fernandes, Suman Dubey and Sam Pitroda to appear in the court on 7 August 2014.
-She said that according to the evidence so far, "it appears that YIL was in fact created as a sham or a cloak to convert public money to personal use" to acquire control over ₹20 billion worth of AJL assets.
-The court noted that all accused persons had allegedly acted "in consortium with each other to achieve the said nefarious purpose/design".